kenL4/T3Bench/README.md

 ### Acknowledgement

-This project could not be possible without the open-source works from <a href="https://github.com/threestudio-project/threestudio">ThreeStudio</a>, <a href="https://github.com/crockwell/Cap3D">Cap3D</a>, <a href="https://github.com/ashawkey/stable-dreamfusion">Stable-DreamFusion</a>, <a href="https://github.com/THUDM/ImageReward">ImageReward</a>, <a href="https://github.com/salesforce/LAVIS">LAVIS</a>.
-We sincerely thank them all.
+This project is a fork and therefore could not have been possible without the great open source work of T3Bench <a href="https://github.com/THU-LYJ-Lab/T3Bench">T3Bench</a>